 Get ready for some useful content! 🙂

 P.S.
 I hope you’ve already watched our demonstration videos of the software we recorded for you.
-If not, please watch them now by clicking HERE.
+If not, please watch Octopus CRM video tutorial.

 Octopus for LinkedIn is a google chrome extension designed to boost your prospecting efforts and save up to 95% of your time.

-The software allows you to send personalized connection requests to your target audience (and even send invitations to premium profiles only) on LinkedIn, auto-message your 1st level contacts, auto-view profiles and auto-endorse their skills, build campaigns and marketing funnels, observe your LinkedIn stats and evaluate results.
+The software allows you to send personalized connection requests to your target audience (and even send invitations to premium profiles only) on LinkedIn, auto-message your 1st level contacts, auto-view profiles and auto-endorse their skills, build marketing funnels on LinkedIn, observe your LinkedIn stats and evaluate results.

-The tool works with LinkedIn Basic, Premium and Sales Navigator accounts, and operates in a background mode allowing you to do other things while Octopus is working instead of you.
+The tool works with LinkedIn Basic, Premium, Sales Navigator and Recruiter Lite accounts, and operates in a background mode allowing you to do other things while Octopus is working instead of you.
+And Octopus CRM can be integrated with Zapier to push data from LinkedIn to hundreds of apps including Hubspot CRM, Zoho CRM, Asana, Google Sheets and others.

 The tool consists of two parts: